-I. AESTHETICS ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \boxtimes
+I. AESTHETICS ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \boxtimes

-- a), b), and c) The site is currently used as rural residential having a working vineyard on the property.
-The topography and plant life are typical of the region having slopes in excess of 10% and low altitude pine trees and underbrush.
-There is a seasonal stream running through the property in a north-south direction.
-Structures on the site include a residence, modular home, shop building, barn and accessory buildings.
+- a), b), and c) The site is currently used as rural residential having an existing residence on the property.
+The topography and plant life are typical of the region having Blue Oak Woodlands.
+Structures on the site include a modular home and a detached garage.
 Given the large parcel sizes being proposed, scenic vistas and view sheds will not be degraded through the development of the remaining parcels.
 Additionally, there are no listed scenic highways, historic buildings, or vistas in the area.
 Therefore, there would be a less than significant impact on scenic vistas. - d) The future development has the potential to add new sources of light and glare into the area if outdoor lighting is proposed in conjunction with a residential use.
 Since the project is proposing to create five large parcels, the added light associated with future rural residential use would not create an adverse effect to either day or nighttime views in the area.
 The impact will result in a less than significant impact.